angrybacon/doomsday-wiki/markdown/articles/2020/10/05/gangsta-trippin.md

 If you are trying to dig hard to find one particular card, perhaps in a desperation scenario, it might be worth leaving a Brainstorm to be the last cantrip you play.
-This is because after resolving any Ponders and/or Preordains you have, the Brainstorm cannot 'clear the top' of your library so, although it can see 3 cards, it will not be able to have you view any new ones in isolation.
+This is because after resolving any Ponders and/or Preordains you have, the Brainstorm cannot *clear the top* of your library so, although it can see 3 cards, it will not be able to have you view any new ones in isolation.
 In non-desperation scenarioes it may be better to Brainstorm and then use the scry 2 from Preordain or the shuffle from Ponder to act as a fetchland shuffle